akamac/WinCloudInit/readme.md

 - 28-disk.ps1
 - 32-user.ps1

-Currently the only supported config source is cloud-config.json file stored on floppy/cdrom:
+Currently the only supported config source is cloud-config.json file stored on floppy/cdrom or C:\cloud-config folder:
 ```
 {
   "HostName": "WINCLOUDINIT",